Parks, Playgrounds and Reserves

 Personal Memorial Seats on Council Reserves

-We are going to place a moratorium on accepting requests to place personal memorial seats on reserves in all ward location.
+We are going to place a moratorium on accepting requests to place personal memorial seats on reserves in all ward locations.

 We currently maintain a large number of personal memorial seats on reserves across the district and in recent times have found there is shortage of suitable locations for the placement of any more seats.